AustinH5544/Cosmic-Rift/README.txt

 Thanks for playing our game.
 This is the ReadMe for Cosmic Rift.
 YOU HAVE about 4 Mins to save the world!
 Quickly destroy the alien armada.

+LOGS: To unlock the logs, you must at least make it to the boss (You don't have to kill him).

 Devs: Austin, Chris, Leo

 Controls
 	Uncover -Space-